OpenNMT/OpenNMT/docs/training/retraining.md

 ## Training from pre-trained parameters

 Another use case it to use a base model and train it further with new training options (in particular the optimization method and the learning rate).
 Using `-train_from` without `-continue` will start a new training with parameters initialized from a pre-trained model.

+## Updating the vocabularies

+In the spirit of infinite training, we could have different vocabularies in dynamic dataset and the pre-trained model.
+Instead of re-initializing the whole network, the pre-trained states of the common words in the new/previous dictionaries can be kept with option `--update_vocab`.
+This option is enabled by default.